NComer98/E-Commerce-Website/README.md

-# E-Commerce-Website
+# E-Commerce Website Demonstration Below:

 A project I designed to familiarize myself with modern web design using NodeJS, React, Express, Bootstrap, Axios, and mySQL.
 This website simulates an e-commerce dashboard.
-This readme covers the functionality of the site.
+This readme is a tour of the functionality of this site.

 # Disclaimer